Posted On Aug 17, 2020

 The most common symptoms include:

-Coughing, that can occur anytime during the day but more often in the early morning or nights
+• Coughing, can occur anytime during the day but more often in the early morning or nights

 Asthma is caused in response to two types of triggers: allergic and non-allergic.

-Allergic triggers include pollen, mold, dust mites, pet dander, and viral infections (colds, bronchitis).
+• Allergic triggers include pollen, mould, dust mites, pet dander, and viral infections (colds, bronchitis).

-Asthma can be classified into several types depending upon its trigger and also the affected population.
-Some of the most common types of asthma include
+Asthma can be classified into several types depending on its trigger and the affected population.
+Some of the most common types of asthma include:

-The occupational asthma-The triggering factor is related to the workplace such as paint, flour dust, latex glove, etc.
+• The Occupational asthma-The triggering factor is related to the workplace such as paint, flour dust, latex gloves, etc.

 The cause of asthma is not known but it may be due to interactions between environmental conditions, genes, and nutrition.

-There are various risk factors of asthma such as:
+There are various risk factors for asthma such as:

 Your doctor will obtain a medical history and physical examination.